KaiTiggy/pokedex/README.md

 ## Submitting your code

-* Please submitt a Pull Request to this repository when your code is ready.
+* Please submit a Pull Request to this repository when your code is ready.